cloudnativedevops/demo/hello-helm/README.md

 You can see that Helm has created a Deployment resource (which starts a Pod) and a Service, just as in the previous example.
 The `helm install` does this by creating a Kubernetes object called a Helm _release_.

+Now you can go on to the next section: [Manage the app with Helmfile](/hello-helmfile).

 ## What's this?

 This is a code example from the book 'Cloud Native DevOps with Kubernetes'.
 See the [index](/README.md) for more examples.